destery1kenobi/CirrusDynamic/ReadMe.txt

 - Filenames must match exactly; many hosts are case-sensitive.
 - Some images may use .bmp format; ensure the host supports it.
 - Clearing browser storage resets checklist progress.

+RESPONSIVE BEHAVIOR

+- The two-column layout remains side-by-side down to approximately 820px container width.
+- Stacking occurs only below that threshold.
+- Key layout spacing (padding and left navigation width) uses clamp() for smoother scaling across iframe and iPad landscape views.
+- All other layout behavior remains unchanged.

 ------------------------------------------------------------
 MAINTAINER